 Ermoupolis is built in amphitheatrical site around its large natural port and up onto the hills.
 Here you'll find old mansions, grandiose squares and delightful churches.
-Close to the harbour you will find the covered market with fish stalls and colourful fruit and vegetable stalls.
-The harbour was once the main port in Greece, ferries still come and go regularly so the harbour front is a hive of activity.
+Close to the harbour The covered market with fish, fruit and vegetable stalls is close to the harbour, in fact the harbour used to be the main one in Greece.
+Ferries still come and go regularly creating a hive of activity on the waterfront.
 Although there is accommodation along the sea front we would suggest that you venture up into the town as it is quieter and the views are tremendous.

 If you want to do justice to the city and explore many of the little streets then you do have to do a fair amount of walking uphill - many streets have steps so this city would be unsuitable for those with walking difficulties.

-Located on the west of the island about 8 kilometres from the capital Galissas has a wonderful sandy beach as well as a good choice of tavernas, cafes, shops and bars.
+Located on the west of the island about 8 kilometres from the capital, Galissas has a sandy beach as well as a good choice of tavernas, cafes, shops and bars.

 The smaller beach of Armeos in Agia Pakou is popular with nudists and is about a 10 minute walk away.
 The village is at the foot of a hill, overlooking the fields and the beach.
 On top of the hill you can see the ruins of a tower observation point dating back to the 4th century BC, which provided a lookout in case of invasion.